OpenDevTrack/.github/profile/README.md

 By working together, I can help create better software for everyone.

 I believe that everyone, regardless of experience level, has something valuable to offer in the realm of open-source contributions.
-I encourage everyone to get involved and make a difference through their contributions to open-source projects..
+I encourage everyone to get involved and make a difference through their contributions to open-source projects.